-In March 1947 Harry Truman unveiled what later became known as the Truman Doctrine, pledging United States support for European countries, so that they could exercise self-determination and resist a communist takeover.
-The first practical elements of this policy came in May 1947, with aid packages for Greece ($400 million) and Turkey ($100 million).
-Yet much more was to come in June, with the promulgation of the European Recovery Program (ERP).
-It became better known as the ‘Marshall Plan’ after its chief promoter, Secretary of State George Marshall.
-Members of the government viewed the economic reconstruction of Europe as a matter of great urgency, for two reasons.
-First, economic instability would generate political instability and probably give rise to communist revolutions.
-Secondly, US trade depended on a productive, prosperous Europe.
-Marshall himself explained this in a speech to Harvard University students in June 1947:
+In March 1947 United States president Harry Truman unveiled what became known as the Truman Doctrine, pledging US support for European countries so they could exercise self-determination and resist a communist takeover.
+The first practical elements of this policy came in May 1947, with the approval of aid packages for Greece ($400 million) and Turkey ($100 million).
+Much more was to come in June with the promulgation of the European Recovery Program (ERP).
+It became known as the ‘Marshall Plan’ after its chief promoter, Secretary of State George Marshall.
+Members of the US government viewed the economic reconstruction of Europe as a matter of great urgency.
+There were two reasons for this.
+Firstly, economic instability would generate political instability and may lead to communist revolutions.
+Secondly, the future of US trade was dependent on a productive and prosperous Europe.
+Marshall explained this in a June 1947 speech to Harvard University students:

-The US scheduled a conference for July 1947 in Paris, to negotiate how much aid was needed to rebuild Europe and its economies.
-Delegates attended from sixteen European countries; the Soviet Union, Poland, Czechoslovakia and Hungary did not attend, the last three because of pressure from Moscow.
+American leaders scheduled a conference for July 1947 in Paris, to negotiate an aid package for rebuilding Europe and its economies.
+Delegates attended from 16 European countries; the Soviet Union, Poland, Czechoslovakia and Hungary did not attend, the latter three withdrawing under pressure from Moscow.
 The European delegates drafted a reconstruction plan that required $22 billion of credit.
-Truman whittled this down to $17 billion in draft legislation he sent to Congress in early 1948.
+Truman whittled this down to $17 billion and sent draft legislation to Congress in early 1948.
 Isolationists in Congress attempted to block funding for the Marshall Plan.
-They resented the expenditure of American taxpayers’ money on foreign countries, many of which had defaulted on their debts to the US from World War I. Many American businesses weren’t keen on reconstructing European industries that would grow to compete with their own.
-Some suggested giving food and materials only, rather than credit.
-The left-wing in America and elsewhere condemned the Marshall Plan as a covert operation for strengthening the grip of US-led capitalism on Western Europe.
+They resented the expenditure of American taxpayers’ money on foreign countries, several of which had defaulted on their wartime debts to the US.
+Many American businesses weren’t keen on reconstructing European industries that might grow to compete with their own.
+Some suggested giving food and material only, rather than credit.
+The left-wing in America and elsewhere condemned the Marshall Plan as an attempt to strengthen the grip of US-led capitalism on Western Europe.
 A few economic purists complained because of the plan’s significant interference in European markets.
-Nevertheless, Congress approved the Marshall Plan and authorised an initial payment of $5.3 billion in April 1948.
+Despite these objections, Congress approved the Marshall Plan and authorised an initial payment of $5.3 billion in April 1948.

 Charles Kindleberger, historian

 Profit for American companies.
-Because most of the resources and goods purchased with Marshall Plan funds came from the US itself, this benefited American exporters and domestic industries.
-It allowed the US to recover from a short-term economic slump in 1946-7 and enter a period of economic boom.
-American corporations built networks and trade links in Europe that continued well after the Marshall Plan had run its course.
+Most of the resources and goods purchased with Marshall Plan funds came from the United States itself.
+This had obvious benefits for American exporters and domestic industries.
+Marshall Plan spending allowed the US to recover from a short-term economic slump in 1946-7 and enter a period of economic boom.
+American corporations built networks and established trade links in Europe that continued well after the ERP had run its course.

 Encouragement of free trade.
 Prior to World War II most European nations had protectionist economic policies – in other words, it was difficult for foreign traders to export to European markets.
-The conditions of the Marshall Plan rebuilt the national economies of Europe and incorporated free trade policies and practices, which would later prove profitable for American producers and manufacturers.
+The conditions placed on Marshall Plan aid injected free trade policies and practices into European economics.
+As mentioned above, these reforms would prove beneficial and profitable for American producers and manufacturers.

 Propaganda value.
 The Marshall Plan was cleverly marketed by the American government as a generous and visionary policy, to allow the rebuilding of Europe.
 The conditions on Marshall Plan funds, however, were not publicly advertised.
-The Americans made the offer of funding to the USSR and Soviet-bloc countries, knowing that the conditions would make it impossible for them to accept.
+Washington also offered ERP aid to the Soviet Union and Soviet-bloc countries, knowing that the conditions would make it impossible for them to accept.

 Top eight recipient nations of Marshall Plan funds (US dollars)

-1. The Marshall Plan was another name for the European Recovery Plan (ERP), approved by Harry Truman in 1947.
+1. The Marshall Plan was another name for the European Recovery Plan (ERP).
+The ERP was an extensive aid program for post-war Europe, approved by Harry Truman in 1947.

-5. In the context of the Cold War, the Marshall Plan helped weak and war-ravaged governments and economies to recover, without falling prey to communist infiltration and thus being swallowed by the Soviet bloc.
+5. In the context of the Cold War, the Marshall Plan helped weak and war-ravaged governments and economies to recover and avoid falling prey to communist infiltration or revolution.
+It was also a significant propaganda device for the US.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: